 If you’re a US citizen, green card holder, or US/Serbian dual citizen, and you have been living in Serbia but you didn’t know you had to file a US tax return, don’t worry: there’s a program called the IRS Streamlined Procedure that allows you to catch up on your filing without paying any penalties.
 Don’t delay though, in case the IRS comes to you first.

 Serbian taxes – what you need to know

-Serbian residents are taxed on their worldwide income at a flat rate of 10% for most types of income (including salary income), plus a further either 10% or 15% depending on salary levels.
+Serbian residents are taxed on their worldwide income at a flat rate of 10% for most types of income (including salary income), plus a further either 10% for some income types.
 Some other types of income are taxed at a slightly higher flat rate.
 Non-residents are solely taxed on any income sourced in Serbia.

-Foreigners living in Serbia are considered a resident for tax purposes if their home or centre of vital interests is in Serbia, or if they spend 183 days or more in Serbia in any 12 month period that overlaps with the tax year.
+Foreigners living in Serbia are considered a resident for tax purposes if their home or center of vital interests is in Serbia, or if they spend 183 days or more in Serbia in any 12 month period that overlaps with the tax year.

 The Serbian tax year is the same as in the US, which is to say the calendar year.
 If your only source of income is from employment in Serbia, your income will be taxed at source and you won’t have to file a tax return.
 Otherwise, tax returns must be filed online and are due by May 15th.
 The Serbian tax authority is simply called the Republic of Serbia Tax Administration.

 We strongly recommend that if you have any doubts or questions about your tax situation as a US expat living in Serbia that you contact a US expat tax specialist.